 Scutellaria lateriflora or American skullcap belongs to the mint family and grows abundantly, so it is a common herb used in western herbalism.
 The mint family is a popular choice for kids because of its gentle actions, yummy characteristics, and aromatic qualities.
 Skullcap is a gentle nervine that supports relaxation and normal sleep patterns through its trophorestorative effect on the nervous system.

-Sleepy Nights for Kids
+Sleepy Nights & Fresh Mornings For Kids

 When looking at sleepy time remedies for kids, it’s important to choose natural non-habit forming ingredients.
 Not all supplements are created equally!
 For example, you can find sleep supplements for children containing melatonin, however melatonin is the hormone your brain releases at night when laying down in the dark.
 It may be safe on rare occasions, like jet lag, though should never be taken long term.
 The Mayo Clinic even reports side effects to include dizziness, daytime drowsiness, and headaches.
 Therefore, supplementing hormones like melatonin serve as short-term fixes (with side effects) but do not effectively address abnormal sleep patterns.
 Gentle herbal formulas, on the other hand, can help troubled sleep patterns as they can address underlying stress or nutrient deficiency, which often lead to restless nights.
 Our Sleepy Nights formula can help support nervous systems and provides important neurological relaxing actions.
 It calms the mind so the body can follow.